-- Red and Common dogwood are the cheapest and best for practical, solid, mixed country hedging; the colourful ones below are really for ornamental use.
+- Red and Common dogwood are the cheapest and best for practical, solid, mixed country hedging when grown with hawthorn, hazel, wild roses, and so on.

 - Elegantissima, Gouchaultii, Midwinter Fire, Sibirica and Spaethii have bright red and/or orange bark.

 - Kesselringii (dark purple) and Flaviramea (gold) provide extra variety/contrast.

 Cornus Mas, Cornelian Cherry, doesn't have colourful bark, but is attractive as a small, bushy tree with red, edible fruit that can be pickled to improve the flavour.
 It can be grown as a hedge plant or shrub.

 Spacing: Dogwoods in a mixed country hedge go at 3 plants per metre single row or 5 in a double row.

 The ornamentals can be spaced looser at 50-60cm apart for neon avenues in winter.
 They should settle in for about two years, only trim off whippy growth in winter, and then be coppiced close to the ground every year in Spring for the best brightly coloured new bark the following winter.

 The planting and delivery season for bareroot Dogwood hedge plants is between November and April.